Skip to main content

 Transcriptional Regulation of the CYP19A1 Gene

 The human gene encoding aromatase, CYP19A1, is subject to complex, tissue-specific transcriptional control through the use of alternative promoters.
-While the gonads utilize promoter II, expression in and breast cancer cells is driven primarily by promoter I.4.
+While the gonads utilize promoter II, expression in adipose tissue and breast cancer cells is driven primarily by promoter I.4.
 This specific promoter is uniquely sensitive to inflammatory stimuli.

 The cytokines TNF-α and IL-1β, produced by the activated macrophages, bind to their respective receptors on adipocytes, activating signaling pathways that converge on the upregulation of promoter I.4.
 Furthermore, COX-2 activation leads to the synthesis of Prostaglandin E2 (PGE2), which also potently stimulates this promoter.